AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 ### 1.3.
 Robot Design

 The electrical components of the robot are mounted on a robot chassis made from LEGO® Technic.
-These materials are mostly from LEGO® Education SPIKE™ Prime Set and LEGO® Education SPIKE™ Prime Expansion Set, though a few are from LEGO® MINDSTORMS® Education EV3 Core Set and LEGO® MINDSTORMS® Education EV3 Expansion Set.
+These materials were mostly from LEGO® Education SPIKE™ Prime Set and LEGO® Education SPIKE™ Prime Expansion Set, though a few were from LEGO® MINDSTORMS® Education EV3 Core Set and LEGO® MINDSTORMS® Education EV3 Expansion Set.

 For the wheels of the robot, SPIKE™ Large Wheels are incorporated for the rear driving mechanism while EV3 Small Wheels are used for the steering mechanism of the robot.
 These wheels have a diameter of 88 mm and 43.2 mm respectively.
 The team decided to use large wheels for the robot's driving base since larger wheels have a higher circumference value compared to the small ones, thus covering longer distances per rotation and increasing the maximum speed limit of the robot.